risc0/risc0-foundry-template/deployment-guide.md

-# Bonsai Deployment Guide
+# RISC Zero Ethereum Deployment Guide

 > **Note: This software is not production ready.
 Do not use in production.**

-Welcome to the [Bonsai] Deployment guide!
+Welcome to the [RISC Zero] Ethereum Deployment guide!

 Once you've written your [contracts] and your [methods], and [tested] your program, you're ready to deploy your contract.

 You can either:

-- Deploy your project to a local network
+- [Deploy your project to a local network]
-- Deploy to a testnet
+- [Deploy to a testnet]

 ## Deploy your project on a local network